 Police: Arkansas school shooter applied for gun permit Associated Press – December 11, 2008 3:43 AM ET

 LITTLE ROCK, Ark.
 (AP) – “Police in Arkansas say a man who helped gun down four middle school students and a teacher when he was a child has applied for a concealed-carry permit under a different name.
 Andrew Golden’s application was filed under the name of Drew Grant.
 The application was denied.
 Golden listed a home address 55 miles from the city of Jonesboro, where he and a classmate lured students into gunfire in 1998 during a fake fire drill.
 Golden was 11 at the time.
 Golden changed his name after his release from prison last year.
 A judge has barred lawyers from releasing Golden’s new name or home address.
 Red flags were raised by the fingerprints provided during the application process and authorities say there are several other reasons why Golden’s application was rejected.
 Investigators are determining if inaccuracies listed in the rejected application warrant criminal charges.”

-2. Maurice Clemmons
+2. Maurice Clemmons from Arkansas